sureshvenkatesan1/usingJFrogCLI/Xray/get_all_repos_IndexStatusReport/readme.md

 ---

-How can I index only the artifacts with “expired” retention period in a repo ?
+I want an Index report of all artifacts in a repository.
+In addition to that if artifacts in the repo  have not been indexed or  the retention period “expired” then index only those  artifacts .
+How can I do that ?
-If you want to index only the artifacts with “expired” retention period in a repo you can use:
+You can use:

 a) [get_artifact_index_status_and_forceReindex_with_jf.sh](get_artifact_index_status_and_forceReindex_with_jf.sh) which uses [Force Reindex](https://jfrog.com/help/r/xray-rest-apis/force-reindex)   API.